Decomposition spaces, incidence algebras and M\"obius inversion III: the decomposition space of M\"obius intervals: Decomposition spaces

 given by pullback along $p$ followed by composition with $q$.
 The $\infty$-category $\LIN$ can play the role of the category of vector spaces, although to be strict about that interpretation, finiteness conditions should be imposed, as we do later in this paper (Section~\ref{sec:MI}).
 The symmetric monoidal structure on $\LIN$ is given on objects by

-just as the tensor product of vector spaces with bases indexed by sets $S$ and $T$ is the vector spaces with basis indexed by $S\times T$.
+just as the tensor product of vector spaces with bases indexed by sets $I$ and $J$ is the vector space with basis indexed by $I\times J$.
 The neutral object is $\Grpd$. \end{blanko}

-\begin{blanko}{Generic and free maps.} The category $\Delta$ of nonempty finite ordinals and monotone maps has a generic-free factorisation system.
-An arrow $a: [m]\to [n]$ in $\Delta$ is \emph{generic} when it preserves end-points, $a(0)=0$ and $a(m)=n$; and it is \emph{free} if it is distance preserving, $a(i+1)=a(i)+1$ for $0\leq i\leq m-1$.
-The generic maps are generated by the codegeneracy maps and the inner coface maps, while the free maps are generated by the outer coface maps.
-Every morphism in $\Delta$ factors uniquely as a generic map followed by a free map.
+\begin{blanko}{Active and inert maps (generic and free maps).} The category $\simplexcategory$ of nonempty finite ordinals and monotone maps has an active-inert factorisation system: an arrow $a: [m]\to [n]$ in $\simplexcategory$ is \emph{active} (also called {\em generic}) when it preserves end-points, $a(0)=0$ and $a(m)=n$; and it is \emph{inert} (also called {\em free}) if it is distance preserving, $a(i+1)=a(i)+1$ for $0\leq i\leq m-1$.
+The active maps are generated by the codegeneracy maps and the inner coface maps, while the inert maps are generated by the outer coface maps.
+Every morphism in $\simplexcategory$ factors uniquely as an active map followed by an inert map.

-The notions of generic and free maps are general notions in category theory, introduced by Weber \cite{Weber:TAC13,Weber:TAC18}, who extracted the notion from earlier work of Joyal~\cite{Joyal:foncteurs-analytiques}; a recommended entry point to the theory is Berger--Melli\`es--Weber~\cite{Berger-Mellies-Weber:1101.3064}. \end{blanko}
+(The notions of generic and free maps are general notions in category theory, introduced by Weber \cite{Weber:TAC13,Weber:TAC18}, who extracted the notions from earlier work of Joyal~\cite{Joyal:foncteurs-analytiques}; a recommended entry point to the theory is Berger--Melli\`es--Weber~\cite{Berger-Mellies-Weber:1101.3064}.
+The more recent terminology `active/inert' is due to Lurie~\cite{Lurie:HA}, and is more suggestive for the role the two classes of maps play.) \end{blanko}

-\begin{lemma} Generic and free maps in $\Delta$ admit pushouts along each other, and the resulting maps are again generic and free. \end{lemma}
+\begin{lemma} Active and inert maps in $\simplexcategory$ admit pushouts along each other, and the resulting maps are again active and inert. \end{lemma}